Your Rights and Responsibilities

 - To view your completed load prior to the movers departing the site

-- To list any items damaged on site on the work order for a damage claim
+- To report any damaged items you wish to make claimable on the work order

 Elite Moving Labor is licensed by the State of Florida Division of Consumer Services, our license number is MB88.
 We are a BBB Accredited company.
 Need more information?
 Visit our 'About Us' section or contact Customer Support at (888) 354-8303 for help with your questions.

 A moving company that does not provide transportation is not required to provide any type of insurance or valuation coverage.
 However, we believe that a professional moving service should have some level of liability for the services provided.
 Therefore, we voluntarily abide by federal tariff laws to provide basic Released Valuation coverage on all moves, the same coverage that a full service moving company must provide.
-This is a default coverage of up to $0.60 per pound for damage to household goods caused by our movers while on location.
+This is a default coverage of up to $0.60 per pound for damage to household goods caused by the movers while on location.
 This coverage is not insurance and is not value based.
-Additionally, the coverage has many exclusions which are listed in "Exclusions" below.

 There are at least five segments to every move: Packing, Loading, Transport, Unloading and Unpacking.
 Full service moving companies can provide a wide range of insurance options because they generally handle all five segments, ensuring that each item is inventoried and handled directly by their movers.
 Moving labor is different because we generally only provide services for one or two of the segments, most commonly loading and unloading.
 Because we do not provide transportation we can never oversee all five segments or maintain possession of your household goods for the entire move.

 Moving labor companies do not transport your items and, as a result, do not maintain possession of your items for the entire move.
 Because of this our liability for damages is limited to our time on site, once we depart your location we no longer have any liability for damages reported after the fact.